Eggs vs Oatmeal – Which Is Better and Healthier?

 Oatmeal is better for muscle gain than eggs due to its higher percentage carbohydrates and calories.
 The extra calories combined with the protein help to build and repair muscle.
 The extra carbohydrates help to provide energy while lifting weights.

-I’ll always choose oatmeal over eggs on the mornings I go to the gym.
+I’ll always choose oatmeal on the mornings I go to the gym.
 I like the extra carbs which gives me more energy during my workouts.

 If your goal is to consume a low-carb diet then carbohydrates are your number one concern.
 Which has more carbohydrates?

 Oatmeal has more carbohydrates containing 28.1 grams per one cup of cooked oatmeal.
-Two hard boiled eggs contain 1.12 grams of carbohydrates.
-If you’re on a Keto or low-carb diet, eggs is the better choice.
+Two hard boiled eggs contain 1.12 grams of carbohydrates making it better for a Keto or low-carb diet.

 Oats are naturally gluten-free although some oats may come into contact with gluten products, or cross-contamination is possible with machinery or during storage.
 Always check the label of your food for the gluten free label.